facebook

 • All water taken from the backcountry should be treated.

-• Be informed on the weather and be prepared for quickly changing conditions.
-Check current weather conditions.
+• Check current weather conditions and be prepared for quickly changing conditions.

 Leave It There

-Whether it be plants, rocks, animals, please leave it there!
+Whether it be plants, rocks, or animals, please leave it there!
 Whatever you find in the park is protected for the enjoyment of future generations.
-It may be easy to rationalize that only one flower that you pick will not hurt anything, but if everyone that visited the park took just one flower there would be none left to enjoy today, but more importantly, the seed would be prevented from falling and propagating the species.
-Rocks might be a nice keepsake, but here again, they, too, serve a function here.
-All plants, including the ferns and mosses, are also protected.
+It may be easy to rationalize that only one flower that you pick will not hurt anything, but if everyone who visited the park took just one flower there would be none left to enjoy today.
+More importantly, the seed would be prevented from falling and propagating the species.
+All plants, including ferns and mosses, are protected.
+Rocks might be a nice keepsake, but again, they too serve a function.

 Most everyone will realize that animals are protected here, and poaching is prohibited.
 You might not know that feeding the animals is also prohibited to protect not only the hand that is feeding them, but the animals’ well-being as well.
-All wildlife is protected here.
-Fishing is permitted.
-However, there are very stringent fishing regulations, and you should check on them if you intend to fish.
+All wildlife is protected.
+Fishing is permitted; however, there are very strict fishing regulations, and you know the rules if you intend to fish.

 There is an adage around that goes "take nothing but pictures and leave nothing but footsteps."
 This is not as true as it used to be because the park wants you to take other's litter, and with increased backcountry visitation, they emphasize low impact camping to minimize the impact of the footsteps left.
 Please check for information on Low Impact Camping before leaving the trailhead.

-• Picking, digging or otherwise damaging plants is prohibited in the park.
-Subject to a $5,000 fine and six months imprisonment
+• Picking, digging, or otherwise damaging plants is prohibited in the park.
+Subject to a $5,000 fine and 6 months' imprisonment.

-• Persons feeding or disturbing wildlife are subject to a $5,000 fine and six months imprisonment.
+• Persons feeding or disturbing wildlife are subject to a $5,000 fine and 6 months' imprisonment.

-• Pets are NOT permitted on park trails.
-In developed areas they must be on a leash at all times
+• Pets are NOT permitted on park trails, with the exception of the Gatlinburg Trail and the Oconaluftee River Trail.
+They must be on a leash at all times at campgrounds, picnic areas, and other developed areas.

 • Camping is permitted only in designated sites.